 In fact, the role of some Human Resources staff consists primarily of job evaluation and job classification.

-In job classification, a job analysis and evaluation occurs when a new position is created.
+In job classification, job analysis and evaluation occur when a new position is created.
 The job classification is evaluated each time a significant change occurs in a job.
 The job classification re-evaluation is generally requested by an employee through his or her supervisor.